rljacobson/smurd/Keyboard Notes.md

 |      | **LEDs On PCB:**              | **148** |
 |      | **Populated Indicator Keys:** | **43**  |

+5 Groups of 4 rows each with 8 columns each row

 # Logic Board

 ![photos/Logic Board Labelled.jpg](Logic Board Labelled.jpg)